338.6 Special MA Services

 Case management services are currently available to individuals who have Acquired Immune Deficiency Syndrome (AIDS) or Human Immunodeficiency Virus (HIV) with symptoms.

-Case-management services through the MA Targeted Case Management Program are not available to individuals who are in an MCO or Hospice Program. individuals in those programs get similar services through the program they are in.
+Case-management services through the MA Targeted Case Management Program are not available to individuals who are in an MCO or Hospice Program.
+Individuals in those programs get similar services through the program they are in.

 MA recipients from a target group can use the services of a case manager, but they do not have to.
 Services handled by the case manager must be a part of a medical care plan.
 The case manager must refer each individual to the right places to get the care needed to meet the goals of the plan.